anoff/vm-automation/readme.md

 ## Installation 📦

-First download the content of this repository (minus the .git folder) into the project folder from where you want to manage the VM.
+First download the content of this repository into the project folder from where you want to manage the VM.

 ```sh
 # download the file and unzip in current directory (under vm-automation)